 In this article we've been using sine waves for generating noise.
 It's pretty simple.
 We take several functions and add them together.
 Even though the original functions don't look noisy, the result looks pretty good, especially for 15 lines of code.

-I haven’t studied noise functions much.
-I just use them in my projects.
+I haven't studied other noise functions much, but I use them in my projects.
 I think a lot of them are generating pink noise:

 - Diamond square is a variant of midpoint displacement that attempts to somewhat hide the edges that you get with midpoint displacement.

-- A single octave of Perlin/Simplex Noise is generating smooth noise at a particular frequency.
-You typically add up several octaves of Perlin Noise together to make the noise pink.
+- A single octave of Simplex/Perlin Noise is generating smooth noise at a particular frequency.
+You typically add up several octaves of Simplex Noise together to make the noise red.

-- I believe Fractal Brownian Motion is also generating pink noise by adding multiple noise functions together.
+- I believe Fractal Brownian Motion is also generating red noise by adding multiple noise functions together.

 - The Voss-McCartney algorithm seems similar to midpoint displacement.
 It adds up several white noise functions at different frequencies.